pytorch/serve/CONTRIBUTING.md

 ### What to Contribute?

 ### Good first issue
-If you've never contributed to torchserve or OSS before then a great place to start is issues labeled as [`good first issue`](https://github.com/pytorch/serve/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
+If you've never contributed to TorchServe or OSS before then a great place to start is issues labeled as [`good first issue`](https://github.com/pytorch/serve/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+Bonus points if you personally care about this issue or if it's an issue you filed.

 #### A new example
 The easiest area to contribute a new change to TorchServe is https://github.com/pytorch/serve/tree/master/examples by creating a new handler.
 Handlers are a simple but powerful paradigm that let you execute arbitrary Python code while serving a model.